Castro Alves: Early life

 The son of physician Antônio José Alves and Clélia Brasília da Silva Castro, Antônio Frederico de Castro Alves was born in the Cabaceiras farm, (Note: The Cabaceiras farm, today the city of Cabaceiras do Paraguaçu, was located seven leagues from the village of Curralinho (later renamed Castro Alves, and emancipated in 1895), and four leagues and a half from the parish of Muritiba (to whom it belonged for a brief period, from its emancipation until the emancipation of Curralinho), and was located in the then territory of Vila de Nossa Senhora do Rosário do Porto da Cachoeira (currently the municipality of Cachoeira), emphasizing in this case that "village" was already a municipality, according to the administrative division of the Brazilian Empire.
 Thus, several cities can claim to be the "land of Castro Alves".
-The city of Cabaceiras do Paraguaçu was established on the banks of the river, about half a league from the original farm; to this port (originally called "Papa-Gente", in the place called "Tabuleiro de Pindoba"), then belonging to the city of São Félix, was given by the then councilor of that city — Clementino Fraga — the name of the poet.) at ten o'clock in the morning, on Sunday, 14 March 1847.
+The city of Cabaceiras do Paraguaçu was established on the banks of the river, about half a league from the original farm; this port (originally called "Papa-Gente", in the place called "Tabuleiro de Pindoba"), then belonging to the city of São Félix, was given the name of the poet by Clementino Fraga, then a councilor of that city.) at ten o'clock in the morning, on Sunday, 14 March 1847.
 The poet had the family nickname of "Cecéu".
 (Note: In the original spelling of the time, "Cecéo".
 The Portuguese author Fernando Correia da Silva updated the spelling to "Secéu", and Archimimo Ornelas, in a book in line with the 1943 Orthographic Reform, spelled "Ceceu" (without the accent).
 This article keeps the original consonant, contrary to what Ricardo Stumpf did in his novel, where he spelled "Secéu".
 Afrânio Peixoto says that the version that such nickname would have originated from the fact that his older brother would have said, when he was little, that "he looks like a little angel from heaven" (anjinho do céu) is unfounded.)
 He spent his early childhood in Bahia's hinterlands, which made him "keep an indelible impression" for the rest of his life, in the words of Afrânio Peixoto.

-He was cared for by the maid Leopoldina, who told him the stories and legends of the sertão, and her son Gregório would become Alves' page.
+He was cared for by the maid Leopoldina, who told him the stories and legends of the sertão, and her son Gregório would become Alves's page.
 He attended primary school in São Félix.
 Together with his older brother, he had his initial classes with a teacher and healer named José Peixoto da Silva, and Aristides Mílton remembers that he was a colleague of both in the city of Cachoeira in the class of the schoolmaster Antônio Frederico Loup.

 He kept his first childhood love, Leonídia Fraga, from the period, in the words of Archimimo Ornelas: "he had met her as a child, in Curralinho, when they both played in the meadows".
 Ornelas attributes the poet's verses to this memory: "When childhood flowed happily, aimlessly (...)
-In my childhood yours was reflected / I kissed your soft, tiny hands. / You had a flutter of divine wings... / You were — the Angel of Faith!…”; he would meet her again twice.
+In my childhood yours was reflected / I kissed your soft, tiny hands. / You had a flutter of divine wings... / You were—the Angel of Faith! ..."; he would meet her again twice.